arcee-ai/mergekit/docs/create_a_merge_method.md

 preserving non-floating buffers for exact comparison.
 Equal buffers are copied without casting; differing buffers are rejected. `out_dtype` applies only to merged outputs.
-Both `merge_tensors` and direct `MergeBatch` calls accept the same dtype options and use the same promotion policy.
+Both `merge_tensors` and direct method calls accept the same dtype options and use the same promotion policy.
 Algorithm parameters go in the `parameters` mapping, separately from dtype and packing controls; no algorithm parameter names are reserved.

 ## Batches

 A `TensorGroup` contains the inputs for one logical output tensor.
-A `MergeBatch` contains one or more groups, and invoking a method returns a tuple of tensors with one output per group, in input-group order.
-Unpack a singleton result with `(merged_tensor,) = method(batch, ...)`.
+Pass a list or tuple of groups to a method; it returns a tuple of tensors with one output per group, in input order.
+Unpack a singleton result with `(merged_tensor,) = method([group], ...)`.
+An empty sequence returns an empty tuple.
+No outer batch object is needed.

+`TensorGroup.from_tensors(tensors, ids=..., base_index=..., name=..., is_embed=...)`
+borrows the supplied tensors.
+IDs default to integer positions; `base_index` always refers to the supplied tensor order.
+Groups may use different IDs, input counts, shapes, and metadata.
+The explicit `TensorGroup(entries=..., metadata=...)` constructor remains available when callers already have `TensorEntry` and `TensorMetadata` objects.

 Logical batches may be heterogeneous.
 Preparation validates every group, buckets compatible work by shape, dtype, device, input count/layout, and execution options,